We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

-Repairing a bad credit history is possible, but can take a long time (several years), so it is better not to damage it in the first place, if you can avoid it.
+Repairing a bad credit history is possible, but can take several years, so it is better not to damage it in the first place if you can avoid it.
 You have the legal right to check that the files held on you by the credit reference agencies are correct, and to make amendments if there is wrong information.

 Money Saving Expert has more information on credit ratings, and how you can get hold of your credit files.

 If you’ve got yourself into trouble with debt don’t bury your head in the sand.
-Come to the Advice Hub and we will see what your options are.
+Talk to someone to see what your options are.
 Companies would rather have a regular smaller payment than no payment at all and be forced to take legal action against you.
-It is much easier to get a reasonable agreement with your creditors at an early stage, rather than when they are threatening court action.
+It is much easier to get a reasonable and manageable agreement with your creditors at an early stage, rather than when they are threatening court action.

-If you manage your money as well as you can while you're studying, then when you graduate you'll be in a much better position to buy a flat or house, or travel the world, or something generally more exciting than blowing your money in the shops and bars of Glasgow.
+If you manage your money as well as you can while you're studying, then when you graduate you'll be in a much better position to buy a flat or house, or travel the world, or something else exciting!